Specific Learning Difficulties

 Evidence about your specific learning difficulty

-To receive support due to a specific learning difficulty (SpLD), you must provide the University with a diagnostic assessment report which meets specific criteria and is written by a professional with a current Assessment Practicing Certificate.
+To receive support due to a specific learning difficulty (SpLD) like dyslexia, you will be expected to provide suitable information about any dyslexia screenings you have attended, provide a diagnostic assessment report which meets specific criteria and is written by a professional with a current Assessment Practicing Certificate, or attend a free screening at the University.

 If you have a report diagnosing you with a special learning difficulty, please show it to us so we can check if it meets the requirements mentioned above.
 If it does, it can be used to arrange support at university and to apply for Disabled Students’ Allowances.
 If it doesn’t, we can advise you on how to get a new report.